awsdocs/amazon-opensearch-service-developer-guide/doc_source/supported-operations.md

 1. See [Shrink](#version_api_notes-shrink)\.

-1. Legacy index templates \(`_template`\) were replaced by composable templates \(`_index_template`\) starting with OpenSearch 7\.8\.
+1. Legacy index templates \(`_template`\) were replaced by composable templates \(`_index_template`\) starting with Elasticsearch 7\.8\.
 Composable templates take precedence over legacy templates\.
 If no composable template matches a given index, a legacy template can still match and be applied\.
 The `_template` operation still works on OpenSearch and later versions of Elasticsearch OSS, but GET calls to the two template types return different results\.

 ## Elasticsearch version 7\.8<a name="version_7_8"></a>